New

 While handy, this feature doesn’t include Instagram accounts below a specific popularity threshold.
 This can be problematic if you regularly obtain content ideas from smaller Instagram profiles.

 Rather than a list of different accounts, you may want to use screenshots that show popular Instagram profiles.
-Maneuvering Instagram’s algorithm and switching up your followers and following lists will get this done.
+You can adjust who appears at the top by interacting naturally with relevant accounts since Instagram responds to genuine activity.

 If your client’s top followers are influencers or accounts with a sizeable following, you can seize the opportunity to work on a collaborative project.
-This will help your client win their target audience’s trust, raise brand awareness, get more followers, and generate more conversions.
+This will help your client win their target audience’s trust, raise brand awareness, increase followers, drive more conversions.

 Publishing Instagram content pieces may lead to a boost in followers.
 However, it’s only beneficial if you draw the attention of the right kind of audience.